 To maintain our strong research capability, we're continually adding to our team of economists.
 We seek to attract and retain the most highly qualified individuals by creating an environment that's rich in opportunities.
 We offer our economists not only direct engagement in policy at senior levels but also broad flexibility to pursue independent research.
 We have in place-and are committed to maintaining-a distinguished academic research program that sets a high value on publication in the top professional journals.
 And our own research series and Liberty Street Economics blog offer economists important outlets for dissemination of their research.
-Our economists also participate in leading academic and policy conferences and work closely with our distinguished visiting academics, who this year include Boston University professor and NBER researcher Simon Gilchrist.
+Our economists also participate in leading academic and policy conferences and work closely with our distinguished visiting academics, who this year include Professor Robert Townsend of MIT and Institute Professor Emeritus Peter Diamond, also of MIT.